1883 Dec 21. Born Chelsea, London

 Hong Kong fell to the Japanese on Christmas Day 1941 following a brief but intense period of fighting.
 During the Japanese occupation, Stanley jail and village were used as a prisoner of war and civilian internment camp and the cemetery, which had not been used for more than 70 years, was reopened for burials from the camp.
 After the war, the cemetery was extended on its northern side when graves were brought in from civilian burial grounds and isolated sites in the surrounding country.

 1942 Mar 11.
-Died as a Japanese POW.
+Died if a gastric ulcer as a Japanese POW.
 Had been with HMS Tamar.
 HMS Tamar was the name for the Royal Navy's base in Hong Kong from 1897 to 1997.
 It took its name from HMS Tamar, a ship that was used as the base until replaced by buildings ashore.
 He is buried at Stanley Military Cemetery, Hong Kong CWGC.
 ROGERSON, Lieutenant, THOMAS JOHN, H.M.S.
 Tamar.
 Royal Naval Volunteer Reserve.
 11th March 1942.
 Age 52.
 Son of Charles and Annie Rogerson; husband of Elsie Kate Rogerson, of East Croydon, Surrey.
 1. A. 94.